 Phelps was the in-house consultant and cataloger for the James D. Julia, Inc., Fairfield, ME twice a year specialty antique advertising and country store auctions for over 15 years.
 They maintain a booth at the Route 1 Antiques Shop in Hampton Falls.

 Greg Pruitt’s interest in antiques began early in life, as the son of a traveling minister who refinished and sold furniture in the 70’s and 80’s.
 Today, Greg restores historical properties on the NH Seacoast and uses them to house antique dealers.
-Collector’s Eye in Stratham and Route 1 Antiques in Hampton Falls together are home to more than 100 individual dealers.
+Collector’s Eye in Stratham, Route 1 Antiques and Brickhouse 76 in Hampton Falls together are home to more than 100 individual dealers.
 Greg’s main areas of interest are early American furniture and silver, along with mid-century modern and artistic items.

 John Raimo has been a collector of Asian art and antiques for over 40 years and has had that field as a primary area of interest for the last fifteen.
 He is a longtime collector of and dealer in late 19th and early 20th century American and European paintings and works on paper.
 He has also provided cataloging and appraisal services to several New England auction houses offering Asian objects for sale.
 During his time as president of Montserrat College of Art, Dr. Raimo worked to foster a student exchange program between Montserrat and a Japanese college of art and design and has traveled to Japan to further that initiative.

 The Friends of the Newfields Public Library raise money to help support the Paul Memorial Library.
 They provide many materials and services that the Library could not otherwise afford.
 Because of their hard work, the following are available for all patrons: